 Enfield is both a Lead Local Flood Authority (LLFA) and a statutory consultee for major planning applications in relation to surface water drainage.
 As such, we have certain requirements for all planning applications of this kind.

-Email the Structures and Watercourses team if you have any queries.
+Email the team if you have any queries.

-A Flood Risk Assessment considers the possible impacts of all sources of flooding on a new development – this includes river flooding and surface water flooding.
+A flood risk assessment considers the possible impacts of all sources of flooding on a new development – this includes river flooding and surface water flooding.
 It must demonstrate that the development is safe and does not increase flood risk elsewhere.
-Refer to the DMD and Enfield’s Strategic Flood Risk Assessment for additional information about requirements for site-specific Flood Risk Assessments.
+Refer to the DMD and Enfield’s Strategic Flood Risk Assessment (PDF) for additional information about requirements for site-specific flood risk assessments.

 Refer to Appendix 10 of the DMD for a description of the minimum requirements for a site-specific flood risk assessment.